The Non Ridden Equine Association UK Constitution

 - Free access to all the on-line resources.

-- Members have the opportunity to be involved in creation of resources for the website.
+- We are open to all to be involved in creation of resources for the website.
 This will include credit for their input.

 - Professionals can have FREE listing in directories to promote their work and practices with a link to their website.